Multi Time Frame Trend Line - Premium Indicator

 Image - 6 (Click to ZOOM)

-Now, if you want to draw a trend line, you need to click the button ‘Draw Trend Line’ once, which will change it’s color to golden (shown in Image – 3 with lime green up arrow).
-After that you can draw trend line on the chart with your mouse.
-When trend line is drawn, button ‘Draw Trend Line’ will reset it’s color to original (pointed by purple up arrow in Image – 5).
-An example of drawn trend line on a chart is shown in Image -4, where it is pointed by green down arrow.
-Every trend line drawn also plots the time frame it is drawn as label at the right of the trend line which is pointed by yellow down arrow in Image – 4.
-If you want to delete this drawn trend line for any reason, you need to right click with the mouse keeping the mouse cursor on top of the trend line drawn.
-After the right click, it will show a menu ‘Delete’ (pointed by white down arrow in Image – 6) and then you need to left click once on the ‘Delete’ menu which will remove the trend line from the chart.
-Point to remember, you can only have one of this trend line drawn on the same time frame at any time .
-If you need to draw some extra trend lines for other purposes, we have also kept provision for that which will be discussed below later.
+Now, if you want to draw a trend line, you need to click the button ‘Draw Trend Line’ once, which will change its colour to golden (shown in Image 3 with a lime green up arrow).
+After that, you can draw a trend line on the chart with your mouse.
+When a trend line is drawn, the button ‘Draw Trend Line’ will reset its colour to its original (pointed out by a purple up arrow in Image 5).
+An example of a drawn trend line on a chart is shown in Image 4, where it is pointed out by a green down arrow.
+Every trend line drawn also plots the time frame it is drawn on as a label at the right of the trend line, which is pointed out by a yellow down arrow in Image 4.
+If you want to delete this drawn trend line for any reason, you need to right-click with the mouse while keeping the cursor on top of the drawn trend line.
+After the right-click, a menu with the option ‘Delete’ will appear (pointed out by a white down arrow in Image – 6), and then you need to left-click once on the ‘Delete’ option to remove the trend line from the chart.
+Keep in mind that you can only have one trend line drawn on the same time frame at any time.
+If you need to draw some extra trend lines for other purposes, we have also provided a provision for that, which will be discussed later.

 Image - 7 (Click to ZOOM)